MaximilianNuber/deferential_expression/README.md

 R matrices stay R-backed with `RMatrixAdapter`, so slicing (`se[mask, :]`) happens in R and you can pass assays straight to edgeR/limma.

-A longer description of your project goes here...

 ## Install

 To get started, install the package from [PyPI](https://pypi.org/project/deferential_expression/)